-Butterfly Sensory Play for Kids
+Butterfly Sensory Play For Young Kids

-Make Simple Butterfly Sensory Play Activities
+Simple Butterfly Play Activities

 The other butterfly sensory bin had a pair of plastic tongs and a fun mini ice cube tray.
-He is still on the young side so I was hoping he would just work on picking up the large beans and fill in the ice cube tray!
+He is still on the young side so I was hoping he would just work on picking up the large beans and filling the ice cube tray.
 He did a great job and also experimented with the tongs and beans too!